W. Marvin Smith: Testimony in Hiss Case

 On August 20, 1948, Henry J. Gertler, secretary and treasurer of the Cherner Motor Company, testified before HUAC that W. Marvin Smith had notarized the gift of Hiss's 1929 Ford Model A Roadster to Cherner, which in turn sold it on the same day (July 23, 1936) to William Rosen (who resided at the home of one Benjamin Bialek).
 Then Smith testified regarding his signature: "I say I have no doubt that it is."
 Unlike most notaries, Marvin explained, "I have no record because, as I say, I charged no fees.
 I have not charged a fee since about 1925 — well, I think I got the commission in about 1919 and I charged a few fees at that time and had a record then, but I have not charged since."
 Rosen, who testified on August 26 and September 9, 1948, refused to give testimony, answering most questions with, "I refuse to answer the question on the ground that any answer I may give may tend to incriminate me."
 One of his few answers was "This is not my signature."
 Cherner later stated "I swear my life on it" that neither he nor Gertler had filled in details for "William Rosen" on the sale.
 Rosen and his wife Addie swore they had not been in Washington in 1936 (yet a pharmacist in the Petworth area of Washington claimed to know them).

 Personal and death

 On October 20, 1948, Smith was found dead in the southwest stairwell of the (then) seven-storey Justice building.
 At that time, he worked on the staff of Solicitor General Philip B. Perlman.
 Co-workers reported him as "unusually depressed."
 He was survived by wife Inez and 21-year-old daughter Jeanne Smith.

-Link to Laurence Duggan death

-Just after Laurence Duggan's death later that year on December 20, 1948, the Associated Press reported: The widow of W. Marvin Smith, justice department employee who died in a five storey plunge 2 months ago, expressed belief today that his death was simply an accident.

-She told a reporter she feels certain it was not a suicide and was not connected in any way with his appearance as a minor witness in congressional hearings.
-Smith's death had been recalled in some newspaper accounts of the death of Laurence Duggan in New York City.

-On Oct.
-20, Smith hurtled to his death down circular stairwell in the justice department.
-That was also the opinion of justice officials.

-Smith, 53, was an attorney in the solicitor general's office.
-Last summer, he figure in a minor way in the house committee on un-American activities.

-Other "suicides and mysterious deaths"

-In 1951, the Chicago Tribune newspaper speculated about "several suicides and mysterious deaths" among spies and government officials mostly related to the Hiss Case, including: